uesu/uesu-tf2-cfg/README.md

 mask uber: press `f`

-`note`: you can change what key you want to bind instead of `e, g, and f`. just make sure to reset it to `gameoverrides.cfg`
+`note`: you can change what key you want to bind instead of `e, g, and f` or any keybinds that i set. just make sure to reset it to gameoverrides.cfg

 engineer:

 `quick build and destroy script`:

 - hold shift and press 1-4 to build and press 1-4 to destroy
-    - then you can remove the script if you don't want to use it

 [more competitive medic scripts](https://gist.github.com/marcinof/2981918)

 * scripts, mods, and hud i used and the source of these:

-`performance and customization config`:
+performance and customization config:

 [mastercomfig](https://mastercomfig.com)

-`scripts`:
+scripts:

 [null cancelling movement script](https://github.com/mastercomfig/mastercomfig/releases/latest/download/mastercomfig-null-cancelling-movement-addon.vpk)